Gothic Impressions (1994, 53.00) ****/TT½Dresden Lamentation

 Lindh's third album, his take on the whole Lord of the Rings thing (or rather, in this case, The Hobbit), Bilbo, was a collaboration with guitarist Björn Johansson and is the odd man out in his catalogue, being a largely folk-influenced work.
 There are still plenty of his trademark keys, but practically no Emersonisms this time round (hooray!), although I hear relatively little of his much-trumpeted 'Mellotron 400 and Mark V', either.
 Mostly instrumental, the material is far better than on Rondo, although Lindh still tends towards a lack of taste in places and (again) too many digital synths.
 Just about the only Mellotron I can hear is choir parts on the highlighted tracks above, some (The Battle Of The Five Armies) more upfront than others, with maybe just a smidgeon of strings on the closer, Shire Song.
 Did this really need three keyboards'-worth of Mellotrons?

-The duo followed up, six years later, with Dreamsongs From Middle Earth.
+The duo followed up, eight years later, with Dreamsongs From Middle Earth.
 Now, LotR fans, what slightly important cultural event occurred between the release of these two albums?
 Hmmm.
 A film trilogy?
 Could be.
 Unsurprisingly, Dreamsongs sports a rather more Celtic flavour than its predecessor, but it's not as if Bilbo is entirely bereft of cod-Oirishisms, so I might be being a little harsh.
 Highlights include Dreams Two, Four and Ten, although Dreams Three and Nine, with their over-reliance on digital synths and bombastic arrangements, are probably the weakest tracks here.
 Lindh adds Mellotron to most tracks, with strings on all highlighted selections above, plus a flute solo on Dream Two, choirs on Four and other flute parts here and there, although the flute solo on Four sounds like a synth.
 We all know that there are no issue surrounding Lindh's genuine Mellotron use, but listen to the closing seconds of the album to hear Mellotron string tapes grinding to a halt.

 See: Björn Johansson | Anja | Bollenberg Experience | Mattsson | Marco Lo Muscio | New Grove Project